Roofing Services in Denver, Colorado

 Denver is, without exaggeration, the most challenging roofing market in the United States.
 The metro sits in the epicenter of 'Hail Alley' — averaging 8–10 hailstorms per year with multiple billion-dollar events (the 2017 storm alone caused $2.3 billion in damage).
 Colorado recorded 400 hailstorms in 2023 and saw over $5 billion in insured hail losses over the past decade.
 But hail is only part of the story: at 5,280 feet with 245+ sunny days, Denver roofs absorb 20% more UV radiation than sea-level homes, cutting standard shingle lifespan by 5–8 years.
 The 150+ annual freeze-thaw cycles stress every seam, flashing point, and penetration.
 And the insurance landscape has responded brutally — Colorado's average homeowners premium has surged 58% since 2018 to roughly $4,028/year, with percentage-based deductibles that can leave homeowners responsible for $5,000–$25,000 before coverage begins.
 The Marshall Fire of 2021, which destroyed 1,000+ homes and revealed that 74% of affected homeowners were underinsured, underscored how critical it is to understand your coverage.
 For Denver homeowners, investing in Class 4 impact-resistant shingles isn't a luxury — it's risk management.

-Licensed roofing pros serving all of Denver County and surrounding areas.
+Independent roofing providers may serve all of Denver County and surrounding areas, subject to availability.

 (520) 783-3777